HieuMinh19/new_dotfiles/README.md

-# dotfiles_lzvim
+# new_dotfiles
-This is my personal workflow with Lazyvim
+I rewrite personal vim worflow with `lua`.
+Let's see!!!